Data Interoperability for Informed Decisions

 • Collaborative Problem Solving

 The course moderator will offer periodic comments on each draft submission of a participant portfolio.
-The portfolio will be developed by drawing upon climate change data from the Wami river basin in Sub-Saharan Africa.
-At the end of the course, the participants are expected to present their portfolio as a field guide that can be used by local authorities, donors and/or local governments to support environmental planning and management in Sub-Saharan Africa.
+The portfolio will be developed by drawing upon climate change data from select U.S. States & river basins in Tanzania & India.
+At the end of the course, the participants are expected to present their portfolio as a field guide that can be used by local authorities, donors and/or local governments to support environmental planning and management in select U.S. States, South Asia & Sub-Saharan Africa.
 Portfolio submissions should be made no earlier than 2 weeks before the end of the course and no later than 1 week after the date of the final course lecture.
-An expert panel will assess the portfolios and select the top 3 submissions every year to be included in discussions on the biennial showcase that targets a policy audience in Africa.
+An expert panel will assess the portfolios and select the top 3 submissions every year to be included in discussions on the biennial showcase that targets a policy audience.

 Curriculum developed to build regional capacity for drought/flood assessment and response by applying a WEF Nexus framework,